Struggling to save money on a low income? Proven budgeting tips and beginner steps to start saving in 2026 — even paycheck to paycheck.

 Where to Keep Your Emergency Fund

-Not your regular checking account — you’ll spend it.
+Not your regular checking account — you will spend it.

 Saving Habits That Stick

 Pay yourself first.
-The moment your paycheck hits — before any bill — move a fixed amount to savings.
-Even $25.
-Set up a recurring bank transfer timed to payday: 5 minutes to configure, runs forever.
-Saving stops being a decision and becomes a fact.
+The moment your paycheck arrives — before any bill — move a fixed amount to savings.
+Set up a recurring bank transfer timed to payday.
+Takes 5 minutes to configure, runs automatically every cycle.

-The 1% increase trick.
+The 1% increase method.
 Start at 1% of income.
-Every two months, add 1% more.
+Increase by 1% every two months.

 • Month 1: 1% of $1,400 = $14